 Social Grants for Women and the Most Vulnerable in Rural and Urban Areas

 This activity provides social grants to the most vulnerable households in communities.
 After the years of conflict experienced in Afghanistan, some households no longer have able-bodied adults who can participate in the labor intensive or cash for work activities.
 This additional layer of vulnerability is addressed by providing food packages (in rural areas) and cash grants (in urban areas).
-For example, female heads-of-households, IDPs, households of drug addicts and people with disabilities may have difficulty participating in work projects.
+For example, female heads-of-households, IDPs, households of people with disabilities or drug addiction may have difficulty participating in work projects.

 Women’s Economic Activities